xorbitsai/inference/xinference/deploy/docker/pypiserver/README.md

 1. **`generate_package_lists.py`** loads `ENGINE_VIRTUALENV_PACKAGES` and the
    marker-filtering logic straight from the xinference sources (no install), so the lists cannot drift from what the runtime installs.
-It emits one requirement set per engine, the per-model concrete pins, direct wheel URLs and git sources, filtered for the target platform/CUDA.
+It emits one requirement set per engine (including the union of its format-scoped optional dependencies), the per-model concrete pins, direct wheel URLs and git sources, filtered for the target platform/CUDA.
+Runtime venvs still select only the dependencies for the launched model and format.
 2. **`download_packages.py`** first locks the exact shared runtime pins from `xinference/deploy/docker/requirements-runtime.txt`, then locks each engine set with `uv pip compile`, and fetches the fully-pinned locks with